My name is Holly Berkley. I am a wire work artist based in Shepton Mallet Somerset. I was born in the New Forest, Hampshire, in 1975.

 I take my inspiration from many unexpected places.
 I love finding and experimenting with new materials, such as unusual shells, beach tumbled glass, rare beads, semi-precious stones, fossils and enamelled wire.
 I take pictures of things that inspire me whenever I’m out to add to my inspiration file and often get strange looks as I clamber into a bush to take close ups of bind weed tendrils.
 Inspiration can be found everywhere.

-In 2019 I was asked to be in three issues of Vogue magazine as their featured artist, this has brought me a lot of publicity and led to further features in the Frome standard and Somerset live.
+Later that year I was asked to be in three issues of Vogue magazine as their featured artist, this has brought me a lot of publicity and led to further features in the Frome standard and Somerset live.

 Keeping my craft moving forward is essential for me.
 I am always looking for new places to exhibit or teach and am full of ideas for the next project.